Find and Fix Email Deliverability Issues

 IP Address Reputation

-If the IP address that you're sending from has been associated with spam in some way, it may be flagged by the filters.
-Before checking the content of the email, the IP address is checked to see if it is white or blacklisted.
-If you've been whitelisted, your email will go through without its content being checked at all.
-If it has been blacklisted, the email will be "black holed," bounced or flagged as spam without the content being checked.
+If the IP address that you’re sending from has been associated with spam in some way, it may be flagged by the filters.
+Before checking the content of the email, the IP address is checked to see if it is white or blocklisted.
+If you’ve been whitelisted, your email will go through without its content being checked at all.
+If it has been blocklisted, the email will be “black holed,” bounced or flagged as spam without the content being checked.
 Black holed emails are not delivered to the user, but are secured in a place accessible to administrators in case they are needed later.
 This approach is often used for emails that contain viruses, to keep end users from opening them on accident.